 - Sins removed from the record through the Blood of Yeshua—Jesus

 - AND MANY, MANY MORE

-While this list is not complete, it does provide testimony because Believers all around the world have experienced these and other beautiful answers in their repentance!
+While this list is incomplete, it does provide testimony because Believers worldwide have experienced these and other beautiful answers in their repentance!

 The Scapegoat of Yom Kippur and Jesus: